TopperDEL/Quickshare/README.md

 ![quickshare_with_shadow](https://user-images.githubusercontent.com/1833242/182858039-5c8a6ad8-2c2f-4341-865f-6f7179393666.png)

 # Installation
 This is a dotnet-tool!
-So assuming you have dotnet installed simply install the quickshare-tool by opening a command prompt:
+So assuming you have dotnet-SDK installed simply install the quickshare-tool by opening a command prompt:

 ``
 dotnet tool install -g quickshare